SiggeMcKvack/zelda3/docs/launcher.md

 ./zelda3-launcher
 ```

-The launcher looks for `zelda3.ini` in the current directory.
+The launcher looks for `zelda3.ini` in the same directory as the launcher executable.
 If no configuration file exists, it will create one with default settings.

 ### Buttons